Watchmen is the screen adaptation of the uber-cool cult graphic novel of the same name by Alan Moore and Dave Gibbons.

 Published by DC Comics in 1986, Watchmen is the first graphic novel to be listed in Time Magazine's top 100 novels list.
 This intelligent, dark story is clearly targeted to adults and has been quoted as “the moment comic books grew up”.

-However, Nixon has outlawed the Superheroes and ceased to use them officially.
+However, Nixon has now outlawed the Superheroes and ceased to use them officially.
 The world is on the brink of an all-out nuclear war, Russia has amassed a ginormous arsenal of nuclear weapons in fear of Dr. Manhattan.

-Heading up the cast is, Malin Åkerman (Silk Spectre), Billy Crudup (Dr. Manhattan), Matthew Goode (Ozymandias), Patrick Wilson (Nite Owl), Jeffrey Dean Morgan (The Comedian) and Jackie Earle Haley (Rorschach).
-There is not one weak point in the lead cast.
+Heading up the cast is, Malin Åkerman (Silk Spectre), Billy Crudup (Dr. Manhattan), Matthew Goode (Ozymandias), Patrick Wilson (Midway) as Nite Owl, Jeffrey Dean Morgan (The Comedian, Fall) and Jackie Earle Haley (Rorschach).
 They all do a fantastic job with their roles.

-I am a big fan of Watchmen but there a catch.
+I am a big fan of Watchmen but there is a catch.
 It's an epic in every sense of the word and that includes its epic length at not far off three hours.
 But, that does not mean there is any shortage of content or low points in the film.
 In fact, quite the opposite, there's so much going on that all of your attention is needed right up to the final credits.
 Yes, it requires a hefty investment of time, but it sure is worth it.

 All in all, Watchmen is for me a true masterpiece, of the flawed superhero genre.
 The whole cinematic landscape certainly seems to be dominated by Superhero movies since it was released in 2009.
 If you can go the distance and you like a good Superhero story then Watchmen should be top of your list.